mvolkmann/blog/src/smalltalk/30-development-environment.md

   The "implementors" button opens an "Implementors of" window that lists all the classes that implement the selected method.
   Selecting one displays its implementation in the bottom pane.
+  Another way to open this window is to select a method name in any editing pane such as a Workspace and press cmd-m (Implementors of it).

   The "versions" button opens a "Recent versions" window that displays a list of time stamps for recent versions of the method.